manhdz9990/shelby-testnet-node-guide/README.md

 # ⚠️ Disclaimer

-This guide is for educational purposes.
+This guide is provided for **educational purposes only**.

-Always verify commands and official documentation before running nodes.
+Always verify commands and refer to official documentation before running nodes.